CNinnovation/dotnet_jun2016/Lab02.md

 1. Create a console application
 2. Add NuGet packages for "Microsoft.Extensions.Logging.*"
-3. Create a logging builder, write logs to the console
+3. Create a logging factory to set up logging, write logs to the console
-4. Write log messages
+4. Write log messages from your *Main* program

+Questions:

+1. Why another logging framework?
+2. Does the logging framework support severity levels?
+3. Does the logging framework support scopes?
+4. Can logging be configured to use NLog?